Boac, Marinduque: Economy

 In the centre of town, the Boac Public Market is one of the town's landmarks.
 Vendors sell dry and wet products in four air-conditioned buildings.
 Transport terminals near the market carry goods to other barangays.
 It is considered to be the mini-supermarket of the province.

 The poblacion area is called as Boac Central Business District (BCBD).
 The newly constructed two-floor Town Market with about 100 stores is in the heart of the poblacion.

-Local fast food chains and restaurants include GoodChow Food Express, La Concha Restaurant, Kusina sa Plaza and many more.

-Several convenience and grocery stores includes CASHypermart, New Era, Jinang-Tan, Centro Market.
-Puregold Boac (Marinduque) Branch was scheduled to open in November 2015.